p0-security/kubernetes-oidc/README.md

 ## 💝 Share with Developers

 Run your cloud provider's corresponding kube-config generation script in the `kubectl-config-script` folder.
-Copy it into your repo as it reads the Terraform output:
+Copy it into your repo because it reads the Terraform output.
+Execute from this repo:

 ```
 export TF_REPO_ROOT=changeme